From pumpkin and pecan to peanut butter, these Thanksgiving pies will be the star of your table.

 Custard pies are simple, smooth, and incredibly moreish.

-This one is definitely not your typical holiday table pie, but it so should be.
+This one is definitely not your typical pie for Thanksgiving, but it so should be.

 It’s filled with flavor and is absolutely beautiful.